gega/zerofs/README.md

 # zerofs

 **zerofs** is a dual-flash based embedded filesystem for devices where reads and writes happen in separate phases.
-It’s made for systems that *don’t behave like general-purpose computers* — for example, a sensor that occasionally logs data but spends most of its life reading back those files.
+It’s made for systems that *don’t behave like general-purpose computers* — for example, a sensor that occasionally logs data but spends most of its time reading back those files.

-zerofs strips away everything unnecessary for this specific usage pattern.
+zerofs optimized exactly for this specific usage pattern.
 No directories, no journaling, no heap allocations, no power-failure recovery.
-Just deterministic, low-memory file access with nearly total flash utilization.
+Just deterministic, low-memory file access with full flash utilization.
+Data flash sectors contains no administrative data, just the payload.
+The superblock contains every metadata which besides in a separate flash area.
+It should be used only for battery powered device when the power failure can be predictable.

 ---

 ## Why

-Most embedded filesystems are generalists: they sacrifice RAM, flash, and CPU time to support every scenario. zerofs is a specialist.
+Most embedded filesystems provide the "usual" filesystem API: they sacrifice RAM, flash, and CPU time to support every scenario. zerofs is a specialist.
 It focuses on **devices with distinct read/write phases**, delivering:

 * Minimal RAM usage